pierrelux/pierrelux.github.com/_posts/2013-09-20-2013-mixture-of-options.md

 ---
 layout: post
 category : thesis
-tags : [reinforcement learning, options] title : A Fresh Perspective on HRL with Mixture of Options
+tags : [reinforcement learning, options, motor skills] title : A Fresh Perspective on HRL with Mixture of Options
 ---
 {% include JB/setup %}

-Recent work by {% cite Daniel2012 %} as well as similar independent research by {% cite Thomas2012 %} has started to make me think that we might benefit from revisiting the classical HRL model.
+Recent work by {% cite Daniel2012 --style apa-intext %} as well as similar independent research by {% cite Thomas2012 --style apa-intext %} has started to make me think that we might benefit from revisiting the classical HRL model.
 Under the perpective taken by these authors, hiearchical polices are obtained by *mixing* lower level policies in a similar way to *product of experts* {% cite Hinton2002 %} or ensemble methods in supervised learning.
-Using the terminology and notation of {% cite Sutton1999 %}, the Hi-REPS algorithm of {% cite Daniel2012 %} takes the summation over all of the available options as follow:
+Using the terminology and notation of {% cite Sutton1999 --style apa-intext %}, the Hi-REPS algorithm of {% cite Daniel2012 --style apa-intext %} takes the summation over all of the available options as follow:

 $$